You can use the Pages application to work with pages in Kentico.

 In the following table, you can see what each of the page status icons indicates.

-This icon indicates that the page is currently published on the live site by means of configuration of the Publish from and Publish to properties on the page's Form tab.
+This icon indicates that the page is currently published on the live site by means of configuration of the Publish from and Publish to properties on the page's Form or Content tab.
 If the page is under workflow, it also needs to be in the Published workflow step for this icon to appear next to it.

 This icon indicates that the page is not published on the live site.